danwing/referee/draft-wing-settle-referee.md

 # Service Discovery {#discovery}

-To ease initial bootstrapping the client, the local domain can advertise its Referee server using a new DHCP option.
+To ease initial bootstrapping the client, the local domain can advertise its Referee server using a new DHCP option (see {{iana}}).
 The client connects to that server using HTTPS and extracts the public key.
 Each local domain has its own Referee which only has purview over servers in its same local domain.
-The Refereee's public key has either not been seen before or has been seen before:
+The Referee's public key has either not been seen before or has been seen before:

 * If the public key has not been seen before, the user needs to approve use of that Referee trust anchor for this local domain; the